-- 1. An aggregate of two thousand and eighty (2080) working hours per fiscal year shall be available without loss of pay for use by the BCEA President. - An aggregate of 750 hours per fiscal year of release time with pay shall be available to BCEA employees for any meetings initiated by the BCEA not involving City staff, including but not limited to Stewards and Executive Board meetings, preparation for City related union appearances, or to counsel employees on labor relations subjects. - 3.
-An aggregate of 350 hours of union leave per fiscal year will be available for board members and other representatives to attend union conferences and conventions held by labor or professional organizations, and to serve on the union election committee. - 4.
+- 1. An aggregate of two thousand and eighty (2080) working hours per fiscal year shall be available without loss of pay for use by the BCEA President. - 2.
+Effective May 25, 2025, An aggregate of 1,100 hours per calendar year of release time with pay shall be available to BCEA employees for any meetings initiated by the BCEA not involving City staff, including but not limited to Stewards and Executive Board meetings, preparation for City related union appearances, to provide counsel to employees on labor relations subjects, to attend union conferences and conventions held by labor or professional organizations, and to serve on the union election committee.
+Unused hours accrued annually during the contract may be rolled over to the following year and utilized at any time until the expiration of the contract. - 3.
 BCEA employees may use City time to attend meetings initiated by the City, including but not limited to the following:

+Safety Committee meetings

+Accident Investigation Committee meetings

+Deferred Compensation Committee meetings

+Civil Service Board meetings

+Investigative interviews

-Safety Committee meetings Accident Investigation Committee meetings Deferred Compensation Committee meetings Civil Service Board meetings Investigative interviews Monthly department meetings pursuant to Article XV Pre-disciplinary meetings BERMT meetings
+Monthly department meetings pursuant to Article XV

+Pre-disciplinary meetings

+BERMT meetings